20 Most used project management charts by managers

 You may find PERT charts a little complex when using them for the first time.
 However, it will not take much time for you to understand them and leverage their power to organize projects constructively.

-3. Kanban Boards
+4. Kanban Boards

 Kanban board

 Kanban boards are widely used because of their simplicity, flexibility, and focus on continuous improvement.
-It provides a clear and visual representation of work in progress, allowing team members to easily understand what tasks are being worked on, their current status, and what needs to be done next.
+It provides a clear and visual representation of work in progress, allowing team members to quickly understand what tasks are being worked on, their current status, and what needs to be done next.

 Kanban boards are a good project management chart as they can help managers visualize the progress of various tasks, identifying bottlenecks and progress accordingly.